mulshankar/VehicleDetection_Sankar/ReadMe_Sankar.md

 ![alt text][image4]

 While the sliding window search is effective, it is computationally very expensive.
-Another scheme was written to extract hog features only once and then can be sub-sampled to get all of its overlaying windows.
-Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
+Another scheme was written to extract hog features only once and then sub-sampled to get all of its overlaying windows.
+Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells.

 **Final Pipeline**

 While the heat method worked great on test images, false positives were still detected on the project video.
 Also, the box was very jittery around the car.
 Couple of strategies were used to improve noise rejection and stabilize the bounding box around the car.

 - An aspect ratio check was added to hot windows.
 If the detected window in an image is too small to realistically be a car, those windows were automatically eliminated.
-- A running buffer of heat map was maintained for the 10 frames.
+- A running buffer of heat map was maintained for the last 10 frames.
 The sum (or average) of this heatmap buffer was used for thresholding.
 This greatly helped to stabilize the bounding box around the car.

 The final pipeline for the image processing is shown below: